JordanWu1997/I3_Sway_Config/README.md

 <summary>Click to expand/shrink</summary>

 - Although the keyboard-driven workflow is favored in i3, there is no harm in keeping mouse function
-- This part configuration can be found in
+- This part of configuration can be found in
     - `./config/i3/configs/i3_bindkey.config`
     - `./config/i3/configs/i3_mode.config`